sappykun/l4d2-ABM2/README.md

 ## Bugs

-- Cycling through bots too fast can make them vaporize
 - Defibs may do some strange things (see [this](https://forums.alliedmods.net/showthread.php?t=118723))
 - Witchs may target the wrong player (see [this](https://forums.alliedmods.net/showthread.php?t=121945))
-- abm_zoey 5 on Windows will most likely crash the server (also changing your model to Zoey on Windows may crash the server)
+- abm_zoey 5 on Windows will most likely crash the server (Until Valve fixes it)

-## What Next?

-I'll try to fix whatever bugs come to my attention and I'll consider feature request but I think I'm done and I want to get started on another idea I think is unique.
-Hopefully it is and hopefully it's simpler.

-Simpler, yeah right.